 That may sound like a strange question for an article on presentation skills but it’s relevant and important nevertheless.

-Most people answer yes of course so we then ask a follow up question; did you really have a shower or were you just in the shower?
+Most people answer, yes of course, so we then ask a follow up question; did you really have a shower or were you just in the shower?

 There really is a significant difference.

 Having a shower mindfully means noticing the feeling, temperature and touch of the water on your skin at each moment.
 It means feeling the texture and breathing in the scent of the shower gel and shampoo you use.
+It’s noticing the steam on the shower door or mirror; the feel of the water running through your toes.

 That’s the level of awareness I’m referring to; try it next time you shower.